Hiring Contingent Workers - Development Department

 You can read more in the handbook section above, but roughly the steps involved are as follows:

-• Have the contractor or vendor representative sign the SOW.
+• Have the contingent workers or vendor representative sign the SOW.

-• Create a professional services Coupa requisition with all the details and attach the SOW.
-If you don’t have access to Coupa, you can request access or ask somebody with access in your group to submit the request for you.
+• PO approved in Coupa with a confirmed engagement end date.
+Note: if you don’t have access to Coupa, you can request access or ask somebody with access in your group to submit the request for you.

 • Look after the approval flow, optionally pinging individuals if they don’t respond in a timely manner to the request.

-Once the Coupa requisition is approved, the vendor/contractor will be able to invoice against the budget allocated at regular intervals as per the SOW.
+Once the Coupa requisition is approved, the vendor/contingent workers will be able to invoice against the budget allocated at regular intervals as per the SOW.
 When they submit invoices, the Coupa requestor will be notified by Coupa to approve the payment.

 Onboarding

-With the contracting out of the way, you will want to onboard the new contractor into the project or into your team.
-This can look very different from one contractor to another depending on the nature of the work, the team and the project.
+With the contracting out of the way, you will want to onboard the new contingent workers into the project or into your team.
+This can look very different from one contingent workers to another depending on the nature of the work, the team and the project.

-Generally speaking, you should know that contractors are referred to as Temporary Service Providers.
+Generally speaking, you should know that contingent workers are referred to as Temporary Service Providers.
 And there is specific documentation in the handbook about their life cycle, how to create access requests for them and how to onboard and offboard them.

 As a general guideline you would want them to: